bcgov/aquifer-factsheets/MANUAL.md

 - Run `04_output.R` to create figures for the factsheets
 - Use the `factsheet()` function to create factsheets for the specified aquifers.
   - Note that if you create a factsheet for an aquifer not specified in the `aquifers` object, it may create a factsheet, but that factsheet will likely be missing data and/or figures!
+- Run the code to produce the companion document

 ### Appendix